 A consultation takes place ahead of tuition to determine the needs of the student and the tutoring requirements.
-This report includes any special considerations that may be relevant, for example SEND, allergies, 'family has pets', to ensure all parties can work within a safe and appropriate environment.
+This captures any special considerations that may be relevant, for example SEND, allergies, 'family has pets', to ensure all parties can work within a safe and appropriate environment.

 Teaching materials, books, lesson plans, exam past papers, and resources are solely provided by the Tutor.
-Tutor Doctor works with a large network of tutors and links to online resources that you can access via Tutor Basecamp.
 Please ensure you always arrive at a tutoring session with the relevant materials for the study objectives.